 Payroll giving is a scheme that allows you to make a flexible donation to any UK charity from your gross salary.
 This means you get immediate tax relief on your donation whilst contributing to a good cause.
 For more details please visit our Give As You Earn page.

-Our final word on this rather complicated subject is that if you are not sure whether or not a cost can be claimed as an expense, please check with your Account Manager before submitting your claim.
+Our final word on this rather complicated subject is that if you are not sure whether or not a cost can be claimed as an expense, please check with your Employee Liaison Officer before submitting your claim.
 Please remember that you cannot state your expenses as gospel.
 Or rather, you can but if the Inland Revenue decides to investigate and you have no receipts you are in big trouble.
 The moral is: only claim those costs that you have actually incurred.

 A more detailed guide to expenses can be downloaded from our Free Guide page.

 Our Umbrella Companies: Myths and Facts page dispels the most common misconceptions about using an Umbrella Company.